tweag/python-monorepo-example/2019-06-10-codestatistics.md

 ## A first look at the data

 Our data sets come from Haskell's and Python's main package repositories: in the case of Haskell, we use a current snapshot of all packages on the [Stackage](http://www.stackage.org) server.
-For Python, we downloaded a random subset of approximately 2% of all packages on the [Python Package Package Index](http://www.pypi.org).
+For Python, we downloaded a random subset of approximately 2% of all packages on the [Python Package Index](http://www.pypi.org).
 Based on our sample, we estimate the total size of all (compressed!) packages on PyPi to approximately 19 Gb.
 We chose to use only a small sample from PyPi so that we could perform analyses on our laptops.
 This sampling allows us to load all of our Python data set in memory and keeps the size of our data set more or less comparable to the amount of Haskell code on Stackage.